 Do your children know about strangers?
-Are you comfortable letting your children answer the door, telephone or if they are left home alone?
+Are you comfortable letting your children answer the door, telephone, or stay home alone?
 Take a minute to go over the following safety tips with your children.
 They could prevent your child from becoming a victim of a crime.
-It is important that you give them examples that they can relate to.
-Use your home, neighborhood or school as a setting.
+It is important that you give them examples they will understand.
+Use your home, neighborhood, or school as a setting.
 Make sure that your child understands that his/her safety is important to you and use the following points to encourage discussion about this issue.

 A stranger is someone that your child does not know.
 Parents and guardians need to determine who is and isn't a stranger.
 Explain that strangers come in many shapes and sizes.
-They can wear nice clothes, different clothes or even a uniform.
-The uniform issue is confusing to children, so take time to explain that that yes the mailman is a stranger even though he comes to the door almost every day.
+They may wear nice clothes, different clothes, or even a uniform.
+The uniform issue is confusing to children, so take time to explain the mailman is a stranger even though he comes to the door almost every day.
 This does not imply that people who wear uniforms will harm children, but they still need to know that if they do not know the person in the uniform, they are still strangers.

-- never take anything like candy, ice cream or money from a stranger.
+- Never take anything, such as candy, ice cream, or money, from a stranger

-- never take a ride from strangers even if they say you the parent sent them because you were sick.
+- Never take a ride from strangers even if they say the parent sent them for any reason (sick, working late, etc)

-- if a stranger asks for directions stay away. strangers shouldn't be asking children for directions. if they are in a car and bother you, run in the opposite direction. if a stranger tries to follow you on foot or tries to grab you, run away, scream and tell a parent or a trusted adult.
+- If a stranger asks for directions - stay away.
+Strangers should not ask children for directions.
+If they are in a car and bother you, run in the opposite direction.
+If a stranger tries to follow you on foot or tries to grab you, run away, scream, and tell a parent or a trusted adult

 - If a stranger knocks on the door or rings the doorbell, tell your child to look out the peep hole or call out "who's there?"
 If it's for you, your child should tell the visitor to wait, and leave the door locked until you are available.
-If you are not home, your child should tell the visitor to wait, and leave the door locked.
 If you are not home, your child should tell the visitor you are busy and to come back later.
-Never open the door.
+Never open the door!

 Explain to your children how to safely walk to and from school.